Modelling LAEs in the Epoch of Reionization with OBELISK: Methods

 Once the photons have been emitted, they travel until their next scattering event, which can be either on \hi or on a dust grain.
 In practice, the optical depth to the next scattering event is drawn from $\tau_{\mathrm{event}} = -\mathrm{ln}(r)$, where $r$ is a random number between zero and one.
 The photons are then propagated until they reach this optical depth.
 In each cell, the total optical depth (gas + dust) is given by

 The neutral hydrogen cross section is defined as

 where $f_{12}$ is the \lya oscillator strength, and $\phi(x)$ is the (Voigt) line profile.
 We discuss in Sect.~\ref{sec:dustmodels} the details of the evaluation of the dust optical depth, $\tau_d$.
-We propagate photons until they are either destroyed by a dust grain or escaping the galaxy, defined here as crossing the virial radius $R_{\rm vir}$ of the halo.
+We propagated photons until they were either destroyed by a dust grain or escaping the galaxy, defined here as crossing the virial radius, $R_{\rm vir}$, of the halo.

-\subsection{Mock Observation}
+\subsection{Mock observation}

-Each galaxy was observed along 48 different lines of sight, uniformly distributed around a sphere, selected using the Hierarchical Equal Area isoLatitude Pixelization (HEALPIx) decomposition (\citealt{Gorski_2005}, \citealt{Calabretta_2007}), which divides a sphere in equal area pixels.
-While all these directions are not strictly independent, previous work (e.g. \citealp{blaizot2023simulating}, but see also \citealp[]{Verhamme_2012,Behrens2014,Smith_2019}) have shown that the \lya line emerging from galaxies is highly anisotropic and can mimic a large range of observed spectra.
-We use this characteristic to our advantage by treating each line of sight as a separate point.
+Each galaxy was observed along 48 different lines of sight, uniformly distributed around a sphere, selected using the Hierarchical Equal Area isoLatitude Pixelization (HEALPIx) decomposition (\citealt{Gorski_2005}, \citealt{Calabretta_2007}), which divides a sphere into equal area pixels.
+While none of these directions are strictly independent, previous works (e.g., \citealp{blaizot2023simulating}, but see also \citealp[]{Verhamme_2012,Behrens2014,Smith_2019}) have shown that the \lya line emerging from galaxies is highly anisotropic and can mimic a large range of observed spectra.
+We used this characteristic to our advantage by treating each line of sight as a separate point.